bengfarrell/rgf-blog/content/blog/2010-11-08-halloween-2010-photo-blog.md

   - "zombie"
 ---

-Last weekend, as you all know, unless you’re my reader from Uganda, then maybe you don’t, was Halloween.
+Last weekend, as you all know (unless you’re my reader from Uganda, then maybe you don’t) was Halloween.
 Since it was on a Sunday, I had two days’ worth of fun.
 Halloween is my favorite holiday, so the more merrymaking the better!
 I had my costume planned out since buying a hat at [Disneyworld](../../../../../?p=847) last February, that of the Alien Plush Toy.

 [![](http://s3.amazonaws.com/thegourmez-wpmedia/2010/11/halloween2010021.jpg "halloween201002")](http://s3.amazonaws.com/thegourmez-wpmedia/2010/11/halloween2010021.jpg)